bjelke/tubular-bells/README.md

 The capacity of particle effects is currently set to 500.
 It is difficult, but possible, to hit the capacity.
 No particle effects will be rendered for a few seconds until some of them go out of range.

-We wrote the code with the intention of taking in button input to dampen sound and toggle the visual particle effects from both controllers.
-The SteamVR input handler receives the signal from button presses on both controllers, but because the script that implements the effects is only attached to the "Controller (left)" game object, only that controller can execute those changes in practice.
+There is a disconnect between the SteamVR input handler getting data from the menu button press and actually seeing the visual particle effects being turned on and off.
+We can get the effects to toggle on/off with both controllers, but you have to press the button fairly hard and sometimes it doesn't turn things off even though the input handler regiseters a change from true to false.
+Our best guess is that we made a mistake with that particular button mapping or the way it interacts with the OnButtonDown callbacks in the code.
+All other button presses work perfectly well.

 ## Results
 Our goals for this project were to make a musical instrument in virtual reality that could play notes and chords to form a song that would be easy to learn and fun to play.
 We also wanted our intstrument to reference a real world instrument, to give the user a sense of familliarity and bodily presence, but we wanted to make sure to fully utilize the "virtual" aspect of virtual reality and create an instrument that could never exist in real life.
 We achieved our goals.